 2. Pop into Telluride Historical Museum

 One of the best things to do in Telluride for history buffs is Telluride Historical Museum sits a short distance from the main drag in downtown Telluride.
-This small museum boasts many cool artifacts and provides a fascinating glimpse into the history of Telluride.

-Here you can find various exhibits that feature many things from artworks to historical records and objects from Telluride’s mining past.
 Here you can also find some artifacts that focus on the Ute Native Tribes that lived in the area for thousands of years before Telluride was developed into a morning community and later became a world-class ski resort.

 Address: 201 W Gregory Ave, Telluride, CO